Gay Rio de Janeiro

 Rio’s Carnival, is held each year, 40 days before Easter.
 Here and across Brazil, normal business is suspended for a week.
 It all began in Rio, in 1641, following the style of European balls and masquerade parties.
 Over time locals adapted and creolized the pageant with elements of native and African cultures, and it grew to become one of the biggest street parties in the world.
 Each year revelers attempt to outdo the lavish excesses of the year before; costumes and floats are a year in preparation.
 Neighborhood Blocos, much like the Krewes of New Orleans, include percussion or music groups, with amusing themes and elaborate parades - in a small area, or through the streets of Copacabana, Ipanema, Leblon, Lagoa, Jardim Botânico, downtown Rio, and elsewhere.
 Events might begin as early as January, and gay people are fully integrated into the affair from exotic drag to buff bodies.
 Besides all the outdoor celebrations, there's plenty going on at the clubs too.

-The Gay Pride Parade -- normally each November along Copacabana Beach, followed by parties all night long -- has been cancelled for 2017.
-New organizers for 2018 events should be making announcements later in the year.
+The Gay Pride Parade along Copacabana Beach, followed by parties all night long, cancelled in 2017 is scheduled for late September 2018.
 See this Vamos article for details.

 Currency and Money